jstickzoo7/frontendmentor/README.md

-Projects from frontendmentor website. locate index.html in every folder. launch index.html to view the project.
+Projects from frontendmentor website.<br>
+locate index.html in every folder.<br>
+launch index.html to view the project.